kamicane/prime/doc/prime.md

 module: types/string
 ====================

-This module extends the `es/string` module, without modifying the `es5/string` module.
+This module extends the `es5/string` module, without modifying the `es5/string` module.

 exports
 -------

-The module exports an object with more, custom string methods.
+The module exports an object with the `es5/string` methods and more, custom string methods.

 ```js
 var string = require('prime/types/string')